 Juan Carlos Salgado Hernández earned a PhD in Health Policy and Management from UNC-Chapel Hill in 2019.
 He now works as a researcher at Mexico’s Instituto Nacional de Salud Publica (National Institute of Public Health).

 Funding for this study was provided by Bloomberg Philanthropies (through grants to the Carolina Population Center and the Instituto Nacional de Salud Publica), with support from the National Institutes of Health (R01DK108148), the Robert Wood Johnson Foundation (71698), and the Carolina Population Center’s NIH Center Grant (P2C HD050924).
 The funders had no role in study design, data collection and analysis, decision to publish, or preparation of the manuscript.

-Read more about Mexico’s junk food tax and front-of-package labelling regulations.
+Read more about Mexico’s junk food tax and front-of-package labeling regulations.

 Why tax sugary drinks?